grzesiek-galezowski/tdd-ebook/manuscript/240_Refactoring_Object_Composition.md

 I already briefly noted this.
 While it may be tempting to invent a single DSL to describe whole application, in practice it is hardly possible, because our applications have different subdomains that often use different sets of terms.
 Rather, it pays off to hunt for such subdomains and create smaller languages for them.
 The alarm example shown above would probably be just a small part of a real composition.
 Not all parts would lend themselves to shape this way, at least not instantly.
 What starts off as a single class might become a subdomain with its own vocabulary at some point.
 We need to pay attention.
 Hence, we still want to apply some of the DSL techniques even to those parts of the composition that are not easily turned into DSLs and hunt for an occasion when we are be able to do so.

-As [Nat Pryce beautifully puts it](http://www.natpryce.com/articles/000783.html), it's all about:
+As [Nat Pryce puts it](http://www.natpryce.com/articles/000783.html), it's all about:

 > (...) clearly expressing the dependencies between objects in the code that composes them, so that the system structure can easily be refactored, and aggressively refactoring that compositional code to remove duplication and express intent, and thereby raising the abstraction level at which we can program (...).
 The end goal is to need less and less code to write more and more functionality as the system grows.